-Faculty & Staff - Michael J. Socolow
+Michael J. Socolow

-439 Dunn Hall
+434 Dunn Hall

-Phone: (207) 581-1941
+Phone: (207) 581-1942

-He is also a former broadcast journalist who has worked as an Assignment Editor for the Cable News Network and as a freelance information manager at the Barcelona, Atlanta, and Sydney Olympic Games.
-He has written pieces on media regulation and media history for Slate, the Chronicle of Higher Education’s Chronicle Review, and other journalistic outlets.
-In the Department of Communication and Journalism, he coordinates the internship program and teaches CMJ 211: Journalism Studies I, CMJ 237: Journalism Across Platforms, CMJ 380: Advertising, Media & Society, CMJ 489: Seminar in Media Ethics, CMJ 520: Media History, and other courses.
+He is also a former broadcast journalist who has worked as an Assignment Editor for the Cable News Network and as an information manager for the host broadcast organizations at the Barcelona, Atlanta, and Sydney Olympic Games.
+He has written pieces on media regulation and media history for The New York Times, Washington Post, Slate, Politico, Columbia Journalism Review, the Chronicle of Higher Education’s Chronicle Review, and other journalistic outlets.
+In the Department of Communication and Journalism, he teaches CMJ 211: Journalism Studies I, CMJ 237: Journalism Across Platforms, CMJ 380: Advertising, Media & Society, CMJ 489: Seminar in Media Ethics, CMJ 520: Media History, CMJ 525: Propaganda and Political Persuasion, and other courses.

 “Radio News in American Journalism History,” in Garza, M.M., Fuhlhage, M., & Lucht, T. (Eds.).
 (2023).
 The Routledge Companion to American Journalism History (1st ed.).
 (Routledge, 2023):.